The Do's and Don'ts of the Second Interview

 - Do be prepared with lots of questions to ask.
 You will likely have more opportunity to ask questions in the second interview and will be expected to make more sophisticated inquiries than you did in the first interview.

 - Do ask about the next step in the process if you don't receive an offer.
 How soon will a decision be made, and how will they let you know?

 - Do try to collect the business card of everyone you meet with throughout the second interview process.
 Keep a small notepad handy to write down names in case there's someone from whom you can't get a card.

 - Don't neglect to review your performance from your first interview.
 Note any questions or situations that caused you difficulty and plan how you will handle those aspects better in the second interview.
 Brainstorm new information you can offer —new accomplishments, new examples, new evidence of how much you know about the employer.

 - Don't slack off with your interview attire.
 A second interview generally doesn't denote a more casual interview.

 - Don't forget to send a thank-you note or e-mail to everyone you meet with.
 That's right—every single person.
-Aren't you glad you collected those business cards?
-You can write the same basic message to all, but vary it a bit in case they compare notes.
+Aren't you glad you collected those business cards/emails?
+You can write the same basic message to all, but try to include something personal that you discussed with that person.